ElhadiMohsenAbdalla/SWMMLIDOPT/README.md

 ![ScreenShot](/Figures/fig11.JPG)

-14. In the tab "Details pareto solutions comparsion ", you can compare the desnity of specific LID measures between two pareto optimal solutions
+14. In the tab "Details pareto solutions comparison ", you can compare the density of specific LID measures between two pareto optimal solutions

 ![ScreenShot](/Figures/fig12.JPG)